 The Ideal Age for Children to Play with Pomeranian Puppies

-I’m the mother of 4 children, and they all spent time with my Pomeranians.
-The most important rule to observe with a Pomeranian and kids is that all children under the age of 10 must be sitting on the floor while holding or playing with a Pomeranian puppy.
+I’m the mother of four children and three grandchildren, and they all spent time with my Pomeranians.
+The most important rule to observe with a Pomeranian and kids is that all children under ten must sit on the floor while holding or playing with a puppy.

 Pomeranian puppies, like most babies, have a very short attention span and will quickly decide to jump out of a child’s arms.
-I had an extremely bad experience with my youngest son when he was about eight years old, breaking the rules and taking a puppy outside onto our back veranda.
+I had an extremely bad experience with my youngest son when he was about eight, breaking the rules and taking a puppy outside onto our back veranda.
 The puppy saw something interesting and jumped out of his arms.

 She landed hard on the concrete floor, breaking her hip in many parts.
 This event happened in the blink of an eye.
-I can happily report that, after expensive surgery, this Pomeranian puppy made a full recovery.
+I can happily report that, after expensive surgery, this Pomeranian puppy fully recovered.

-I’ve watched my Pomeranians enjoy playing with children, and I believe that children of any age, including infants, can have fun with Pomeranians.
-This is because Pomeranians are exciting, happy friends that can also be tender when necessary.
-They’re smart, so they’re likely aware that they may interact with someone less capable than an adult or another Pomeranian.
+I’ve watched my Pomeranian dogs enjoy playing with children, and I believe that children of any age, including infants, can have fun with Pomeranians.
+This is because Pomeranians are exciting, happy friends who can be tender when necessary.
+They’re smart, so they’re likely aware they may interact with someone less capable than an adult or another Pomeranian.

 Can Pomeranians Hurt Small Children?

 However, there will also be certain boundaries involved in this relationship.
-Pomeranians are cute and cuddly but can also react defensively if they feel threatened.
+Pomeranians are cute and cuddly but can react defensively if threatened.

-If you’re a parent, it’s wise to teach your children how to behave around dogs in general.
+If you’re a parent, teaching your children how to behave around dogs, in general, is wise.
 Then there’s a significantly reduced risk of making a dog feel threatened enough that he attacks without warning.
 Teeth and claws can quickly hurt a young child, especially if there’s no warning before the dog strikes.

 There shouldn’t be a situation where a dog needs to behave aggressively when playing with a young child.
 However, that fact is that your Pomeranian will defend himself if he feels threatened by the child in any way.